Results Index

 If Ferdinand had scored, who would have taken England's sixth penalty?

 The biggest surprise of the shootout was that Coventry City's Dion Dublin, a 75th minute substitute for the first-time captain, Sol Campbell, was not amongst the five penalty takers.
-Though it was only his 3rd appearance, he had scored from 7 penalties that season, more than any other player in the side.
+Though it was only his third appearance, he had scored from seven penalties that season, more than any other player in the side.
 He was also the Premiership's joint-top scorer and had netted 23 times in all competitions.
-Furthermore, it was his kick which took Aston Villa into the F.A.
-Cup Final at Wembley, two years later.
+Furthermore, it was his kick which took Aston Villa into the FA Cup Final at Wembley, two years later.
 Of the other players left on the field, only Butt and Le Saux had scored that season.
 Paul Gascoigne, who had twice scored in shootouts for England during the European Championship, two years earlier, had limped off in the 50th minute, and was destined never to play for his country again.

 Why did England lose?